Updated March 30, 2021

 Click here for a calculator & table of carbohydrate levels in Australian cat & kitten foods.
 You’ll see that there’s a tremendous variation between wet foods from very low to very high.
 There’s also a calculator so you can do it yourself.

-Tins alone will rot the teeth.
+Tins alone are bad for the teeth.
 Plaque removal is needed via either raw bones, dental biscuits or tooth brushing.
 You can read more about feline dental care here.